Planning & Development

-The Division of Planning and Development (DPD) is a joint agency that serves both the and Shelby County government.
-Its mission includes the development of plans and programs that result in thriving and livable neighborhoods, predictable and transparent land use permitting processes and enhanced economic development opportunities.
-View an organizational chart of the Division's seven departments.
+The Division of Planning and Development (DPD) is a joint agency that serves both the and Shelby County governments.
+Its mission is to develop and administer plans, programs, and services that result in thriving, livable neighborhoods, connected communities, enhanced human potential, and safe and efficient buildings.
+View an organizational chart of the Division's six departments.

 Responsibilities & Services